-Bleeding inside the eye also need's medical care, as there could be eye damage that could lead to vision problems.
+Any bleeding inside the eye also needs medical care, as there could be eye damage that could lead to vision problems.

-A black eye can happen when a person is struck on the face by a ball, a fist, a door, or other item.
+A black eye can happen when something strikes a person on the face.
+This could be a ball, a fist, a door, or another item.

-A black eye itself is not dangerous, and it is usually due to bruising around the eye, but it can sometimes be a sign of a more serious condition.
+A black eye itself is not dangerous, and the discoloration is usually due to bruising around the eye.
+Sometimes, however, it can be a sign of a more serious condition.

-Bruising round both eyes, known as raccoon eyes, may indicate a skull fracture or other type of head injury.
-It requires urgent medical attention.
+Bruising around both eyes, known as raccoon eyes, may indicate a skull fracture or other type of head injury.
+This requires urgent medical attention.

 If a person receives an injury to the area around the eye, they are likely to notice some swelling.

 As the swelling spreads, the color of the skin will change.
 First, it will be red, then it will gradually change to dark blue, deep violet, and possibly black.